 Reprints: Reprints must be ordered in advance of publication.
-Within 1 day of receiving the paged proof of your article you will receive an additional e-mail that will direct you to eBill, our new author billing system.
+Within 24 hours of receiving page proofs, authors will receive an e-mail directing them to the author billing system.
 From this site you will be able to order reprints, view the estimated charges for your upcoming article, and make payments electronically.
 Reprint orders from noncontributors must be directed to the Editorial Office.